vrhoward/iglm-overview/README.md

 ## Additional Resource Links

-**1. Antibody Structure and Function:** Chiu ML, Goulet DR, Teplyakov A, Gilliland GL.
+**1. To learn more about antibody structure and function:** Chiu ML, Goulet DR, Teplyakov A, Gilliland GL.
 Antibody Structure and Function: The Basis for Engineering Therapeutics.
 Antibodies (Basel).
 2019 Dec 3;8(4):55. doi: 10.3390/antib8040055.
 PMID: 31816964; PMCID: PMC6963682.

-**2. Infilling by Language Modeling (ILM):** Donahue, Chris, Mina Lee, and Percy Liang.
+**2. To read the original paper presenting Infilling by Language Modeling (ILM):** Donahue, Chris, Mina Lee, and Percy Liang.
 “Enabling Language Models to Fill in the Blanks.” arXiv, September 10, 2020. http://arxiv.org/abs/2005.05339.

-**3. Relevant Notation for Pseudocode:** Phuong, Mary, and Marcus Hutter.
+**3. To reference relevant notation for the pseudocode shown above:** Phuong, Mary, and Marcus Hutter.
 “Formal Algorithms for Transformers.” arXiv, July 19, 2022. https://doi.org/10.48550/arXiv.2207.09238.

 **4. [Official Repository for IgLM](https://github.com/Graylab/IgLM)**